Tasmania Shadow Minister for Infrastructure Rene Hidding

 Victor P Taffa

-“It is time Minister David O’Byrne got serious and immediately adopted the Liberals’ Plan to invest up to $33 Million over three years to partner with industry, to ensure the re-introduction of an affordable international shipping service to key Asian ports.”
-Mr. Hidding said.
+“In contrast a majority Liberal Government will take decisive action and invest up to $33 Million over three years to secure the re-introduction of an international shipping service to key Asian ports.”

 “The re-introduction of this service will be a critical step to getting our economy growing again, and to creating jobs.
 This policy is fully costed and funded in the Liberals budget plan.”
 Mr. Hidding said.